fahickman/asp8/README.md

 Arguments
 ---------
 Instruction arguments take one of the following forms:
-* Immediate value: #
+* Immediate value:
-   examples:
+    Use `#` to specify an immediate value between 0 and 63:
+    ```
     LDA #05    ; load the value 5 into A
-    JPC #01    ; jump to word 1 in the current page if the carry flag is set ADD #x     ; add the address of the variable x to A
+    JPC #01    ; jump to word 1 in the current page if the carry flag is set
+    ADD #x     ; add the address of the variable x in the current page to A
+    ```
 * Absolute address:
     An absolute address must either be in page 0, or in the same page as the current instruction.
-   examples:
+    ```

-    LDA @1455   ; load the value in memory address 1455 octal STA $13     ; load the accumulator in memory address 13 hexadecimal ADD x       ; add the contents of location x to A
+    LDA @1455   ; load the value in memory address 1455 octal
+    STA $13     ; store the accumulator into memory address 13 hex
+    ADD x       ; add the contents of location x to A

- Indirect address:
-   A jump instruction can reference a memory location with contains the address to jump to.
-   examples:

-    JMP [@02]   ; jump to location stored in memory address 2 JPC [x]     ; jump to address stored in the variable x if carry is set
+    ```
 * Direct address:
-   Specifies a location in either the current page or page 0 to jump to
+    Specifies a location in either the current page or page 0 to jump to.
-   examples:
+    ```
     JMP loop    ; jump to location "loop" if it is reachable
+    ```
+* Indirect address:
+    A jump instruction can reference a memory location with contains the address to jump to.
+    ```
+    JMP [@02]   ; jump to location stored in memory address 2
+    JPC [x]     ; jump to address stored in the variable x if carry is set
+    ```
 * Accumulator:
     The contents of the accumulator plus a given offset are used to calculate an address that contains the data for the instruction.
-   examples:
+    ```
     LDA A+#03   ; A <- Mem[A + 3]
+    ```

-For immediate and absolute arguments, values starting with @ are in octal, and values starting with $ are hexadecimal.
+For immediate and absolute arguments, values starting with '@' are in octal, and values starting with '$' are hexadecimal.

 Jump To Subroutine
 ------------------